-Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census Current Population Survey, March 1991-1995
+■1994 ■1995 ■1996 ■1997 ■1998 Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census, Current Population Survey, March 1992-1998

 Two and four person households were least likely to report lacking health coverage.
-The two person household has a high probability of being a married couple with two incomes.
-The four person household is also likely to have two working adults within it.
-The three person household is a mixed picture since it is likely to consist of a single parent with two minor children and the risk of being without coverage rises.
+The two-person household has a high probability of being a married couple with two incomes.
+The four-person household is also likely to have two working adults within it.
+The three-person household is a mixed picture since it also includes a single parent with two minor children, thus the risk of being without coverage rises.
 Overall the relationship between household size and the lack of health insurance coverage in Delaware tracks well with that of the region.

 Marital status is closely linked to household size and composition.
 This relationship can be easily seen in Figure 3-4 below.
-For instance, the lowest rates observed, under 5%, are reported by the widowed.
+For instance, the lowest rates observed over the period, usually under 8%, are reported by the widowed.
 This is expected since the largest majority of this group qualify for Medicare.
 Thus, age may have more to do with their low insurance rate than marital status.
-Married people have the next lowest rate, under 10%.
+Married people have the next lowest rate, under 9%.
 Married couples, with or without children, usually have two chances to obtain coverage.
-That may not be true if one spouse is not in the labor force or only works parttime.
-Still, the probabilities of having health insurance increases as the household is more likely to be protected against the loss of coverage during times when one or the other is unemployed.
+That may not be true if one spouse is not in the labor force or only works part-time.
+Still, the probabilities of having health insurance increases and household members are more likely to be protected against the loss of coverage during times when one or the other is unemployed.